croy/advent-of-code-2019/README.md

 Part 2 is rotating a laser, which should just require doing the same type of iteration, putting them into a sort order by angle and then having a list of distances, taking one from each angle each turn.

 After: yep but I sure did mess up the angle calculations SO MUCH.
 Also inelegant solution :/

+### Day 11
+Getting started on this days behind, so probably not going to prioritize anything but getting it done.
+This is a neat problem setup to use the IntCode computer we created earlier as a blackbox that we have to keep passing input to and reading output from.

+First part was relatively straightforward, next part I guess I'll need to display the output of the hull, hopefully it's also straightforward.